Pacolet Junior Appalachian Musicians

-Local students and their teachers are filling the halls and galleries of TFAC with guitar, mandolin, banjo, fiddle and bow music each week, taking their part in a multi-state regional effort to preserve the music of the Appalachian cultural heritage.
+Local students and their teachers are taking their part in a multi-state regional effort to preserve the music of the Appalachian cultural heritage, filling the halls and galleries of TFAC with guitar, mandolin, banjo, fiddle and (new for this year) ukulele and mountain dulcimer music each week, .
 In addition to instrument instruction, students learn local music history and theory, ear training, dance, folklore, and rhythm development.

-Now in it’s 3rd year, PacJAM offers ten-week sessions each fall and winter/spring semester, as well as an intensive day camp one week each summer.
-Students of all skill levels ages 8-16 years old are invited to join us for instruction in traditional music.
+Now in it’s 4th year, PacJAM offers ten-week sessions each fall and winter/spring semester, as well as an intensive day camp one week each summer.
+Students of all skill levels ages 6-14 years old, as well as adults, are invited to join us for instruction in traditional music.

 Adult Instruction Now Available!

-To learn more or save your spot in the next round of classes, download the interest form below and return to firstname.lastname@example.org or stop by the TFAC Box Office.
+To learn more or save your spot in the next round of classes, download the regestration form below and return to firstname.lastname@example.org or stop by TFAC's Kessler Box Office for details.

 Meet your 2017 PacJAM instructors: